12 Best Squat Rack Exercises You Should Try

 Q: Is a squat rack effective?

 Yes, a squat rack is effective at achieving its main purpose, which is to provide a safety mechanism while performing compound exercises with an Olympic barbell.
 However, that effectiveness relies on the user's ability to properly set up the rack before beginning the exercise.
-Check out our comprehensive squat rack user guide here [link to squat rack use article].
+Check out our comprehensive squat rack user guide here.

 Q: How do I build strength for my squat rack?